 - Hire a hybrid on-shore/offshore company.
 In this case you’ll work with project leadership in your country, but the programming and testing will be done outside your country.
 This is the best of both worlds, combining on-shore folks who will sit down with you face-to-face throughout the project, while saving you money by leveraging less-expensive technical resources.

 I’ll explain each of these below, including the pros and cons of each.
-You can also view our How-to Webinar on App Creation, which addresses many of these points.

 Sometimes the stars align and you can find an experienced senior software engineer who is looking for adventure in the form of launching a new company.